imbaky/Asl-to-Speech/README.md

 * Change the **Save as type** "Text Document(\*.txt)" to **All Files**

-* In the command prompt Go into the src folder by writing
+* In the command prompt, go into the src folder by writing

   ```
     cd src